Mbotes/offerzen-dash/README.md

 ### Known Issues

 - There is an issue when you are filtering the list with the search functionality and attempt to Archive/Unarchive a chat that it resets the state of the list and clears out the filtering.
-- Archiving can sometimes behave weirdly in general with the lack of ID's on the Json Data and having to rely on using an index to find and manipulate the data.
+- Archiving can sometimes behave weirdly in general with the lack of ID's on the JSON Data and having to rely on using an index to find and manipulate the data.
 - Did not manage to sort out the date formatting depending on how long ago the message was last sent, I started running out of time and didn't want to reach for a date library to help manage things like "within 24 hours, yesterday and beyond".
-- I did not include the correct Font/Typography, when I spent a small amount of time to find it, the first few results came back as a paid for Font, so I opted to skip it and priotise functionality.
+- I did not include the correct Font/Typography, when I spent a small amount of time to find it, the first few results came back as a paid-for Font, so I opted to skip it and prioritize functionality.
-- The styling is not an issue per say but definitely could use a lot more love.
+- The styling is not an issue per se but definitely could use a lot more love.

 ## Task D - Questions

 ### How long did this assignment take you and where did you spend your time?

-Realistically I think this task took me roughly 6 hours, I originally planned to just get the core functionality of the tasks working and leaving it at that, but decided to stretch my CSS muscles and try and adapt the screen to the design.
+Realistically I think this task took me roughly 6 hours, I originally planned to just get the core functionality of the tasks working and leave it at that, but decided to stretch my CSS muscles and try and adapt the screen to the design.
-This defintiely made me realise how rusty I was with CSS and how long it took me to do pretty basic things.
+This definitely made me realize how rusty I was with CSS and how long it took me to do pretty basic things.

 ### What would you do differently or improve in your solution?